 He holds a PhD in media studies on diagrammatics and expanded mind theories from the Berlin University of the Arts.
 His research encompasses various fields, including visual depictions of information from a media theory/cognitive studies perspective, HCI paradigms, art and technology practices, exhibition concepts, and epistemological problems related to embodiment and technology.

-From January 2018 until November 2019 Daniel was coordinator of the research seminar “Critical Zones” with Bruno Latour at Karlsruhe University of Arts and Design and ZKM | Center for Art and Media Karlsruhe; he has been also a contributor to the exhibition publication at MIT press and continuous to contribute to the exhibition for the time of its opening as web editor of the research section of the ZKM exhibition website.
+From January 2018 to November 2019, Daniel coordinated the research seminar “Critical Zones” with Bruno Latour at the Karlsruhe University of Arts and Design and ZKM | Center for Art and Media, Karlsruhe.
+He also contributed to the exhibition catalogue at MIT Press and served as the web editor of the research section of the ZKM exhibition website.

 Between May 2016 and July 2019, Daniel was research associate (media theory/art studies) and, until March 2018, assistant to the rector at the Karlsruhe University of Arts and Design.
 From 2013 to 2016, he was research associate at the chair for media theory (Siegfried Zielinski) at the Berlin University of the Arts and supervisor at the Vilém Flusser Archive.

 Daniel is an editor, along with Florian Hadler and Alice Soiné, of the journal Interface Critique, and, with Siegfried Zielinski and Marcel René Marburger, of the book series ‘International Flusser Lectures’.
 He has also edited numerous anthologies.
 Additionally, he has organized various conferences and co-curated exhibitions at venues such as the ZKM Karlsruhe, the Einstein Center Digital Future, and the Berlin Academy of Arts.

 From 2008 to 2016, Daniel was a founding member of the communication agency AFKM in Berlin.